 As well as your keyworker, you can talk to any member of your Residential Care team.
-As we will be spending so much time together, we hope to soon build up a good, trusting relationship so you will be comfortable talking to any member of your Residential Care team and they will listen to you and support you.
+Because we spend so much time together, we hope to soon build up a good, trusting relationship so you will be comfortable talking to any member of your Residential Care team and they will listen to you and support you.